raylutz/audit-engine-docsite/docs/index.md

 - **Ballot Style Masters:**

    - It is necessary for us to generate a map of the targets (ovals) on hand-marked paper ballots and what they mean.
 To do this with the least opportunity for human error, we can parse the ballot style master PDF files.
 These are the files actually sent to the printing contractor, and must have all barcode information included, and be in "searchable" PDF format.
-  - Please see [exporting_guide.md](exporting guide) for step-by-step guides for exporting Ballot Style Masters from popular voting systems.
+   - Please see [exporting_guide](user-guide/exporting guide.md) for step-by-step guides for exporting Ballot Style Masters from popular voting systems.

 - **Election Information File (EIF):**
 - Our system requires additional information regarding the information actually printed on the ballots.
-This we can generally generate by parsing the CVRs files.
+This we can generally generate automatically by parsing the CVRs files.

 - The EIF lists
-    - all contest names, as used in the CVR, as printed on hand-marked paper ballots, and as printed on BMD ballots (this is no longer critical if we are using the TargetMapper application to map targets)
+     - all contest and option (candidate) names, as used in the CVR
      - the number of write-ins, and the vote-for number.
-    - The actual text found on BMD ballot summary cards for each contest.
+     - The actual text found on BMD ballot summary cards for each contest and option name.

 - This information is available from sample ballots and can be assembled prior to the election.

 ### Guides:
 - [Exporting Guide](user-guide/exporting_guide.md) -- Guide for election staff to export ballot images, Cast-vote records, and Ballot Style Masters from ES&S, Dominion, or Hart systems.
-- [Uploading Guide](user-guide/uploading_guide.md) -- Guide for election staff or affiliates to upload ballot images and cast-vote records to AuditEngine.
+   - [Dominion Exporting Guide](user-guide/dom_exporting_guide.md) -- step-by-step instructions for exporting ballot images, cast vote records, and ballot style masters from the Dominion voting system.
+   - [ES&S Exporting Guide](user-guide/ess_exporting_guide.md) -- step-by-step instructions for exporting ballot images, cast vote records, and ballot style masters from the Election Software & Systems (ES&S) voting system.
+   - [Hart Exporting Guide](user-guide/hart_exporting_guide.md) -- step-by-step instructions for exporting ballot images, cast vote records, and ballot style masters from the Hart InterCivic voting system.

 ### Creating an Account
 - **Registration:** You must register on the <https://AuditEngine.org> website to create a user identity